athornton/containers-for-curmudgeons/talk.rst

 .. note::

  How great is it that there's a Unicode Pile Of Poo character?
-If only there were a middle finger, I could consolidate my communications to exactly two characters.
+As soon as Unicode 7.0 is widely adopted and everyone has U+1F595, I can consolidate my communications to exactly two characters.

 ----